catalinii/minisatip/README.md

 * -4 : Force TCP sockets to use IPv6

-* -a x:y:z simulate x DVB-S2, y DVB-T2 and z DVB-C adapters on this box (0 means auto-detect)
+* -a --adapters x:y:z simulate x DVB-S2, y DVB-T2 and z DVB-C adapters on this box (0 means auto-detect)
 	* eg: -a 1:2:3
 	- it will report 1 dvb-s2 device, 2 dvb-t2 devices and 3 dvb-c devices